s294547/Exploring-FaaS-Solutions/openwhisk/deploy/helm-charts/chartmuseum-charts/edge-chart/README.md

 - `.mosquitto.auth.users[0].username`: sets the username for the first user in the list of MQTT users.
 - `.mosquitto.auth.users[0].password`: sets the password for the first user in the list of MQTT users.
 The password is expected to be already encrypted.

-- `.mosquitto.service.mqttPort`: sets the MQTT port that the Mosquitto service listens on.
+- `.mqtt-provider.service.mqttPort`: sets the MQTT port that the MQTT provider service listens on.
-- `.mosquitto.provider.providerPort`: sets the port number that the Mosquitto provider listens on.
+- `.mqtt-provider.provider.providerPort`: sets the port number that the MQTT provider provider listens on.
-- `.mosquitto.provider.couchdbUsername`: sets the username for the CouchDB instance used by Mosquitto. **It should be consistent with the CouchDB username provided in the centralized instance.**
+- `.mqtt-provider.provider.couchdbUsername`: sets the username for the CouchDB instance used by MQTT provider. **It should be consistent with the CouchDB username provided in the centralized instance.**
-- `.mosquitto.provider.couchdbPassword`: sets the password for the CouchDB instance used by Mosquitto. **It should be consistent with the CouchDB password provided in the centralized instance.**
+- `.mqtt-provider.provider.couchdbPassword`: sets the password for the CouchDB instance used by MQTT provider. **It should be consistent with the CouchDB password provided in the centralized instance.**
-- `.mosquitto.provider.couchdbGateway` : sets the gateway address for the CouchDB instance used by Mosquitto. **In particular, in the edge instance, the host name of the CouchDB Traefik Ingress Route, since the database is deployed outside the cluster**.
+- `.mqtt-provider.provider.couchdbGateway` : sets the gateway address for the CouchDB instance used by MQTT provider. **In particular, in the edge instance, the host name of the CouchDB Traefik Ingress Route, since the database is deployed outside the cluster**.
-- `.mosquitto.provider.couchdbExtPort`: sets the external port number for the CouchDB instance used by Mosquitto. **In particular, in the edge instance, the port should be 443, since the database is deployed outside the cluster and we are going to contact it with HTTPS**.
+- `.mqtt-provider.provider.couchdbExtPort`: sets the external port number for the CouchDB instance used by MQTT provider. **In particular, in the edge instance, the port should be 443, since the database is deployed outside the cluster and we are going to contact it with HTTPS**.
-- `.mosquitto.openwhisk.apiHost`: sets the API host for OpenWhisk, which is used by Mosquitto. **It should be consistent with the local OpenWhisk API Host, which is set in the values file**.
+- `.mqtt-provider.openwhisk.apiHost`: sets the API host for OpenWhisk, which is used by MQTT provider. **It should be consistent with the local OpenWhisk API Host, which is set in the values file**.

 It is important to enable persistence for both InfluxDB and Mosquitto.